'Save your energy, Rex': Trump tweet undermines Tillerson on N. Korea talks

 Just one day after Secretary of State Rex Tillerson said the United States had "lines of communication" to North Korea, President Donald Trump sent out a tweet telling the secretary of state: "Save your energy."

-“I told Rex Tillerson, our wonderful Secretary of State, that he is wasting his time trying to negotiate with Little Rocket Man...,” Trump said in a tweet. “...Save your energy Rex, we'll do what has to be done!”
+"I told Rex Tillerson, our wonderful Secretary of State, that he is wasting his time trying to negotiate with Little Rocket Man...," Trump said in one tweet, adding in another: "...Save your energy Rex, we'll do what has to be done!"

-Hours after the initial tweets, Trump tweeted again, saying his predecessors "failed" at solving the North Korea problem and that he would not do the same.
+Hours after the initial tweets, Trump tweeted again, saying that his predecessors had "failed" at solving the North Korea problem and that he would not do the same.

 "Being nice to Rocket Man hasn't worked in 25 years, why would it work now?
 Clinton failed, Bush failed, and Obama failed.
 I won't fail," Trump wrote.

-Trump, using his nickname “Rocket Man” for the North Korean leader Kim Jong-Un, sent the tweets out Sunday, undermining Tillerson’s Saturday admission that Washington has been probing Pyongyang for a dialogue.
+Trump, using his nickname "Rocket Man" for the North Korean leader Kim Jong-Un (who is just 33 years old and only took over power in 2011), sent the tweets out Sunday, undermining Tillerson’s Saturday admission that Washington has been probing Pyongyang for a dialogue. .

 During a trip to China, Tillerson told reporters, "We ask: Would you like to talk?
 We have lines of communications to Pyongyang.
 We’re not in a dark situation."